How does our inner drive liberate in life: by a job or profession?

 “What the drive gives us is the ability to do what we want to do in the way we want to do it, and that’s an amazing feeling,” she said.

-Laxxmi, my friend, who is one of the most admirable people I’ve ever traveled with for almost 9 hours in a public bus, has a deep sense of mission that’s connected to the loss of her mother.
+Laxxmi, who is one of the most admirable people I’ve ever traveled with for almost 9 hours in a public bus, has a deep sense of mission that’s connected to the loss of her mother.

-She once told me that God has taken my mom from me and given energy to make thousands of moms stronger.
+She, once, told me that God has taken my mom from me and given energy to make thousands of moms stronger.

-One thing I learned from Laxxmi is that this drive for each of us in our lives is very personal.
+One thing I learned from Laxxmi is that this drive for each one of us in our lives is very personal.